This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using

-Validate that your disk has a valid master boot record (MBR).
+Validate that the disk has a valid master boot record (MBR).

-Run the following command on an instance that has attached the persistent boot disk, such as /dev/sdb:
+Run the following command on the debug instance that has attached the persistent boot disk, such as

-If your MBR is valid, it should have the following last two bytes:
+If your MBR is valid, it should list information about the filesystem:

 What does it mean for my instance to be in